mrazjava/booklink-openlibrary/README.md

 * [Apache Commons](https://commons.apache.org/): LANG3, COLLECTIONS4, IO, COMPRESS
 * [Lombok](https://projectlombok.org/)
 * [MongoDB](https://www.mongodb.com/)

+## Architecture
+The goal of booklink data integration is to provide author/book data to the backend over the unified API.
+This is accomplished by implementing `booklink-depot-schema` over REST API which backend can call.
+The internals of data import and the underlying persistent store are unique details of each implementation.
+Each data integration is just a single maven project which builds into two executables: `import` which runs and exits immediately after process is finished, and 2) `depot` which is a standard spring boot REST API application which exposes integrated data with `booklink-depot-schema`.

+It is up to the backend to decide which integration to use for what purpose and when.
+Since backend talks to depot endpoints which provide a unified interface it doesn't know the underlying implementation of the depot itself nor what the imported data structure looks like.

 ## Versioning
 Version number of this software program follows the format of `YYYYMM` matching a monthly release period of data dumps